• 0

 With your bulbs properly planted and cared for, all that's left to do is wait patiently for spring.
 As the days grow longer and warmer, your garden will come to life with the vibrant colours and fragrant blooms of your spring-blooming bulbs.
 This anticipation is one of the most rewarding aspects of gardening, and the beauty of your spring garden will make all your efforts in autumn well worth it.

-Yes, bulbs are perennial so they will come back each year.
-Especially if they are in a suitable place and their foliage is left to absorb energy from the sun after flowering.
+Yes, bulbs are perennials, so they will come back each year, especially if they are in a suitable place and their foliage is left to absorb energy from the sun after flowering.

 The only exceptions are Tulips, particularly hybrid cultivars with frilly or unusual patterns.
-These tend to revert over the years back to a more mauve-coloured Tulip as the revision and variegations are not stable.
-They are bred to be used as an annual, sadly, so with each passing year, they become a bit more lacklustre.
+These tend to revert over the years to a more mauve-coloured Tulip as the revision and variegations are not stable.
+Unfortunately, they are bred to be used as annuals, so with each passing year, they become a bit less lacklustre.

 Gardeners may choose to enjoy these hybrids for a single season and then replace them with new varieties the following year.
 But I find this really wasteful, so I prefer to plant bulbs that come back year after year from an environmental standpoint.